 UK, Soldiers Died in the Great War, 1914-1919 accessible on www.ancestry.co.uk confirms his regimental information but states he was in the 3rd Bn.
 His British Army WWI Medal Card also on ‘Ancestry’ tells us that his first Theatre of War was France and he entered it on the 22nd March 1915.
 On the reverse of card is written ‘ The Hon.
 Mrs.W.H.
 Gladstone, (Mother) Hawarden House, Chester’.

-Unlike the rest of the fallen servicemen, William Glynne Charles Gladstone’s body was repatriated from France and he was given a seriously impressive funeral at Hawarden.
+Unlike the rest of the fallen servicemen, William Glynne Charles Gladstone’s body was repatriated from France and he was given a seriously impressive, almost State-like funeral at Hawarden.
 He was the last British serviceman to be repatriated for burial in WW1.